The Ballpark »

-Located in the heart of Downtown Memphis, AutoZone Park was named the 2009 Minor League Ballpark of the Year by Baseball America.
+Located in the heart of Downtown Memphis, AutoZone Park was named the 2009 Minor League Ballpark of the Year by Baseball America and receives numerous other accolades each year.
 By combining the feel of such parks as Wrigley Field, Fenway Park, and Camden Yards, AutoZone Park is a state-of-the-art facility with classic, neo-traditional style.

 With all the comforts and innovations of a ballpark for the future it still reminds fans of America's pastime and its rich history.
-Redbirds fans enjoy:
+Redbirds fans and visitors enjoy:

 - An open concourse, allowing them to never lose sight of the game

 - The Picnic Pavilion hosting as many as 500 fans

 - Lawn seating on the TruGreen Bluffs